 Gilles Raynaldy (b.
 1968) studied at the University of Paris 8 and the École nationale supérieure d’arts de Paris-Cergy.
 He lives and works in Paris and Rome.

-His approach is grounded in traditional techniques, particularly medium and large-format photography.
-He continues to work with film, printing his own work or collaborating with master printers, while drawing on high-end digital capture and post-production tools to meet the precision required by his professional commissions.
-He works regularly for architects, corporate clients, and the press, applying the same rigorous standards to his commissioned work as to his artistic practice.
+Belonging to a generation that experienced the transition from analog to digital photography, he leverages this position by exploring, questioning, and sometimes combining both technologies.
+He continues to shoot on film, in medium and large formats, printing his own photographs or collaborating with master printers.
+In parallel, he relies on digital capture and post-production tools to respond with precision and speed to his professional commissions.
+He regularly works for architects, companies, and the press, applying the same rigor to his commissioned work as to his artistic practice.

 Monographs